vrillusions/notifo-imap-listener/README.markdown

 ## Config.ini Options

-- Mail section is for setup of email address.
-- Mail.ssl is if the client should connect to the server via SSL (highly recommended).
+- `mail.ssl` is if the client should connect to the server via SSL (highly recommended).
-- Notifo section is for setup of notifo credentials
-- Notifo.username is your api username which is usually the same as your actual username
+- `notifo.username` is your api username which is usually the same as your actual username
-- Notifo.secret is your api secret which you can get from logging in to notifo and click on settings.
+- `notifo.secret` is your api secret which you can get from logging in to notifo and click on settings.
-- Security is for ways to prevent anyone from posting to account
+- `notifo.label` will prefix the subject of the message.
-- Security.from, if set to something other than None, will require messages to come from the specified email.
+- `security.from` if set to something other than None, will require messages to come from the specified email.
 All others will be silently dropped
-- Logging is for the logging system
-- Logging.file is the file to log to.
+- `logging.file` is the file to log to.
 If you don't want to log to a file use /dev/null
-- Logging.level one of debug, info, warning, error, or critical.
-Used for both console and log file
+- `logging.level` one of debug, info, warning, error, or critical.
+Used for both console and log file.
+To turn off pretty much all logging set this to critical.

 ## Initial Goals